Post job

 Administrative technical support maintains every technical set-up used in a company.
 Their primary responsibility is to inspect a company's systems, evaluate for issues, and repair any problems immediately.
 Administrative technical support is typically on call at the start of the day and, when they are not responding to calls, they conduct regular check-ups on all company systems.
 They are also responsible for creating technical reports and offering recommendations for improvements.

 These skill sets are where the common ground ends though.
-A technical specialist responsibility is more likely to require skills like "patients," "project management," "customer satisfaction," and "c++."
-Whereas a administrative technical support requires skills like "troubleshoot," "phone calls," "data entry," and "desk support."
-Just by understanding these different skills you can see how different these careers are.
+The responsibilities of a technical specialist are more likely to require skills like "patients," "project management," "customer satisfaction," and "c++."
+On the other hand, a job as an administrative technical support requires skills like "troubleshoot," "phone calls," "data entry," and "desk support."
+As you can see, what employees do in each career varies considerably.

 On average, administrative technical supports reach similar levels of education than technical specialists.
 Administrative technical supports are 3.1% less likely to earn a Master's Degree and 1.0% less likely to graduate with a Doctoral Degree.